 1. Introduction

 Zoonotic illnesses, which are naturally transferred between vertebrates and humans, threaten worldwide public health, animal welfare, and economic stability.
 With over 60% of human infections and 75% of new infectious diseases being zoonotic, the importance of the animal-human health interface is underscored (Samad, 2024; Taylor et al., 2001).
 In low- and middle-income nations like India, where agriculture is a primary industry, the close and frequent contact between humans and domestic animals facilitates easy disease transmission (Samad, 2024).
 Among these, foodborne parasites, particularly cestodes spread through meat, constitute a major but frequently overlooked public health issue (Divyashri et al., 2024).
-This paper discusses the three major zoonotic cestodes affecting public health in India: Taenia solium (pork tapeworm), Taenia saginata (beef tapeworm), and Echinococcus granulosus.
+This paper discusses the three major zoonotic cestodes affecting public health in India: Taenia solium (pork tapeworm), Taenia saginata (beef tapeworm), and Echinococcus granulosus (hydatid worm or dog tapeworm).

 The complex life cycles of these parasites intersect with cattle production, environmental sanitation, and human health.
 By consuming undercooked pork or beef containing larval cysts (cysticerci), humans become the definitive host for T. solium and T. saginata, leading to intestinal taeniasis (Balodhi et al., 2023).
 Critically, fecal-oral contamination with T. solium eggs can result in cysticercosis, where larvae encyst in human tissues.
 When these cysts form in the central nervous system, they cause neurocysticercosis (NCC), a prominent cause of adult-onset epilepsy in developing nations such as India (Singh et al., 2013).